NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ```

 It will actually be a mix of approaches, ie I need `EvalForces()` to operate on single particles passed in, oppose to looping itself internally, so I can call it within the Integration function to eval the RHS forces twice within a single Integration call (for multi-step integrators ie Leap-Frog, Runge Kutta etc) without splitting into multiple for (all particle) calls.

+##### Time Stepping

+Initially I was going to use the same approach I did for the cloth solver, where we have an accumulated time approach to ensure the number of solver timesteps (substeps) taken per solver tick, is relative to the viewer applications delta time.
+However for this, with the solve step been much more costly, I may just use a fixed single step per tick.
+The Physics timestep can still be changed via the viewer, but the number of solve steps per ticks is no longer tied to the viewer application (game threads) delta time.
+This is not an ideal approach, but this is a dummy project and I'd rather suffice accurate time stepping for faster solve time as optimization time is very limited.

 ##### Simulation Loop Implementation